In the past few weeks, we have had over 10 snow days, half days, and two-hour delays. Everyone loves a good snow day, but not 10!

 The worst thing about snow days is adding more school days to summer.
 It prevents kids from getting the vacation time, or going to summer camps so they can experience new things and make new friends.
 Instead you are sitting in the same old room with the same old friends (not that the friends are bad!), and the same old teachers (not that the teachers are old!).

 Mandy said she believes that at the end of May the students brains shut down, and the kids just about go insane.
 Also, she assumes that learning is not as affective, and the kids just won’t listen that long into summer.

 Finally, here are a few things that Mandy recommends you do to learn while on snow days.
 One way is just read.
 Your brain will benefit so much from just reading.

 Another way to learn at home is study your spelling words.
 If you don’t have access to them, practice words that you can find on the internet.

 Also, you can continue your monthly book reports.
 Finally, you can just do something other than watch TV, something productive.

 Snow days impacted a lot of kids, including me.
 Like I said earlier, I enjoy a nice day or two off school, but I hope the weather gets better.
 I bet you are thinking that as well.
 Just stay warm and hope for the best.

 — Mia Reicks is new to the Sentinel-Press column rotation.
-A fourth-grade student at Briggs Elementary School, she will bring a youth perspective to the editorial pages.
+A fifth-grade student at Briggs Elementary School, she will bring a youth perspective to the editorial pages.
 She is the daughter of Joshua and Brielle Reicks of Maquoketa.